Gambling Counselor Pre-Certification II

 NOTE: Certification with the CGAC I credential is a separate process handled through the Addiction Counselor Certification Board of Oregon—learn more here.

-This course is co-sponsored by Problem Gambling Services of the Oregon Health Authority, Oregon Council on Problem Gambling, and the Professional Mental Health Counseling–Addictions Program at Lewis & Clark.
+This course is co-sponsored by Problem Gambling Services of the Oregon Health Authority, Oregon Council on Problem Gambling, the Professional Mental Health Counseling—Specialization in Addictions Program, and the Center for Community Engagement at Lewis & Clark.

 Course Details & Registration

 Date and Time: Saturday-Sunday, February 23-24, April 6-7, 2019, 9 a.m.-5:30 p.m.

 Instructors: Rick Berman, MA, LPC, CGAC II; Mark Douglass, LPC, NCGCII/BACC; Teresa McDowell, EdD

 Prerequisite: Currently working in the field and/or hold CGAC I, or successfully completed Lewis & Clark’s Gambling Counselor Pre-Certification I.